pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ![Ionic 2 + Angular 2](http://ionicframework.com/img/blog/ionic-angular-v2.jpg)

-The Hybrid mobile app market has been expanding a lot since the release of `Ionic 2`, built with `Angular 2`.
-However, there still aren't a lot of standards on how a hybrid app should be structured in Ionic 2.
+The hybrid mobile app market has been expanding a lot since the release of `Ionic 2`, built with `Angular 2`.
+However, hybrid app structure standards are still very limited in Ionic 2.

-In this guide, we will learn how to deal with an essential part of the app, `databases`.
-This may not be a need in your app, but if you choose the path of `offline first` for mobile app (usually an easy choice since a mobile device often gets disrupted signal when used outside), you'll have to rely on a local database to store data.
+This guide will cover building an essential part of the app: `databases`.
+This may not be a must-have in all applications, but if you choose the path of `offline first` for mobile app (usually an easy choice since a mobile device often gets disrupted signal when used without wi-fi), you'll have to rely on a local database to store data.

 ## Guide structure

-This guide will teach you the following treats of database management in Ionic 2:
+This guide will teach you the following parts of database management in Ionic 2:

 1. Setting up the guide environment.
 2. Creating and opening the database.
-2. Query the database.
+3. Querying the database.
-3. Raw queries for getting insertions ids.
+3. Using raw queries for getting insertions IDs.
 4. Database versioning.
-5. Database `online` backup.
+5. Backing up to `online` databases.
-6. Database reset.
+6. Resetting databases.

 ***

-## Setting up the guide environment.
+## Setting up the guide environment

-The first thing to do is creating a new ionic 2 app, if you are adding this feature to an existing app jump to the next section.
+The first thing to do is creating a new Ionic 2 app, if you are adding this feature to an existing app jump to the next section.

 ### Prerequisites

 First we need to have `Node` and `NPM` (Node Package Manager) installed.
-Since that's OS-specific and there's a lot of tutorials out there, I won't cover installation.
-Think of this as homework for the guide.
+Installation is relatively straightforward and covered thoroughly in other guides.

 Next let's install Ionic 2 with npm, open a console and type the following commands which will install both `cordova` and `ionic@beta` which is the current version of ionic 2 since it's still in beta as of 24/06/2016.